Logo

 Generally, we collect your personal information on a voluntary basis.
 However, if you decline to provide certain personal information that is marked mandatory, you may not be able to access certain of the Services and/or we may be unable to fully respond to your inquiry.

-Information We Collect Directly.
 We collect information directly from individuals that use our Services, register for or attend our events or otherwise communicate or interact with us.
-For example:

-We may collect the following information from you:
+For example, we may collect the following information from you:

-• Personal information you give us on our website or by email in order to obtain our Services: including any personal information you enter on our websites, such as when completing a “contact us” form or establishing or updating your profile in a service user account, your name and job title, your employer name or other affiliation, contact and shipping information including your email address, credit card or other payment card information (as applicable), information obtained through our use of cookies (explained below), purchase history (which we sometimes aggregate with similar information from other customers), and when provided, certain health information.
+• Communications: Including any personal information you enter on our websites, such as when completing a “contact us” form.
 Additionally, when you email us, call us, or otherwise send us communications, we collect and maintain a record of your contact details, communications and our responses.
 Also, if you post or submit reviews and comments to us, we may maintain a record of this content, including the location, date, and time of submission.

 For example:

-• information from advertising networks or analytics providers related to your viewing of interactions with our ads, marketing or other content.
+• Information from advertising networks or analytics providers related to your viewing of interactions with our ads, marketing or other content.

 We may collect, use, disclose, and otherwise process your personal information for the purposes described in this section.